DavidScales/portfolio/README.md

 # Portfolio
-This is my personal portfolio website, and first significant web development project.
+This is my personal [portfolio website], and first significant web development project.
 The project was an exercise for learning hypertext markup language (HTML5), cascading style sheets (CSS3), and responsive design.
 I also utilized [Bootstrap], a popular CSS framework, and [Grunt], a command-line task runner.

 A major goal of the project was responsive and "mobile-first" design.
 This means that the site not only needs to look good on a wide range of devices, but it also needs to perform well, especially on mobile.